ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 ## Overview

-A cross-government team has developed a proof of concept to help teams design an ‘apply’ journey in a service.
-It contains some common parts of this service pattern, which could be developed into a reusable pattern for government.
+A cross-government team has developed 2 service patterns to help teams design ‘apply’ and ‘appointments’ journeys.
+These are proofs of concept that have been built to test their usefulness.

+They contain some reusable parts that can be used to build services.
+This is the service pattern for ‘apply’.
+There's also the [service pattern for ‘appointments’](/service-patterns/appointment).

-This proof of concept was created from multiple ‘apply’ journey examples in DWP, MoJ, DfE, Defra and HMRC.
-These services were designed for different users and contexts, but the proof of concept shows the common and reusable parts of them.
+These service patterns are based on examples from across government.
+Those services were designed for different users and contexts, but the proof of concept shows some of the common and reusable parts.

-The proof of concept has 3 parts:
+The proof of concept covers:

-- user needs for people applying and for teams managing applications (to be validated)
+- user needs for applying, and for teams managing applications
 - sub-patterns (for the 2 sets of users)
 - user scenarios

-This is part of [work to develop service patterns across government](/service-patterns/).
+Service pattern parts are described as either:

+- ‘more common’ if at least half of the contributors agreed it was relevant
+- ‘less common’ if fewer than half of contributors agreed it was relevant

+This is a guide.
+All parts of the pattern were relevant to 2 or more contributors.

 ### How to use service patterns

 Service patterns are starting points.
 They give you some user needs for your team to explore and validate.
 You still need to do research and design - service patterns do not replace any of these activities.

 We’ll share case studies and examples of this service pattern in use.

-### How to give feedback

-We’d like some feedback on the usefulness of the proof of concept.

-Please complete the [apply pattern survey](https://forms.office.com/Pages/ResponsePage.aspx?id=KEeHxuZx_kGp4S6MNndq2ML_UAYVtf1Jv53R4CVxx1hURFpPVDhUQVJVNkQxMzQyODRON0kzVVpKUi4u) by the end of April 2025.

-Or you can email your responses to the 3 questions:

-1. Would you find this concept useful for designing services?
-2. Would this help you design an apply journey in your current role?
-3. What else would you value in a service pattern like this?

-Send your answers to [servicepatterns@justice.gov.uk](mailto:servicepatterns@justice.gov.uk).

 ### Other resources for the ‘apply’ pattern